 - 4 large eggs

-- 1/2 teaspoon baking powder (optional for fluffier pancakes)
+- 1/2 tsp gluten-free baking powder (optional for fluffier pancakes)

 - Butter for cooking